veorq/cryptocoding/README.md

 When possible, consider disabling compiler optimizations that can eliminate or weaken security checks.

 To prevent the compiler from "optimizing out" instructions by eliminating them, a function may be redefined as a volatile pointer to force the function pointer dereference.
-This is for example used in [https://github.com/nmathewson/libottery/ libottery] by redefining <code>memset</code> to
+This is for example used in [https://github.com/nmathewson/libottery/ libottery] by redefining `memset` to

 ```C
 void * (*volatile memset_volatile)(void *, int, size_t) = memset;